Kim Kardashian Commits This Beauty Sin Almost Every Night

 While Kim Kardashian may be the queen of her own beauty empire, her beauty routine is actually more relatable than you'd imagine.

-On E!'s late night talk show Busy Tonight, host Busy Phillips asked the Keeping Up With the Kardashians star, "Have you ever slept with your makeup on?"
+On E!'s late night talk show Busy Tonight, host Busy Phillipps asked the Keeping Up With the Kardashians star, "Have you ever slept with your makeup on?"

 Before we can get to Kim's response, it's widely known that sleeping in your makeup is a beauty faux pas.
 If you ask any aesthetician, dermatologist or even makeup artist, they'd tell you that a nighttime skin routine is essential for a flawless complexion.
 Skin makeup, such as foundation (liquid or powder), concealer and powder, sit on top of your skin barrier, which can cause clogged pores and dehydration.